-I’d like to explain the logic I used to come to the conclusion that a LLT subwoofer (large and low tuned ported) offers the best overall package of performance per dollar and discuss what this type of design requires to meet the stated goals.
+I’d like to explain the logic used to reach the conclusion that a LLT subwoofer (large and low tuned ported) offers the best overall package of performance per dollar and discuss what this type of design requires to meet the stated goals.

 When comparing the trade-offs of different subwoofer alignments, ported subs are typically known for a reasonably flat frequency response to ~tuning, relatively high output level capability, and to many people, the inability to offer detailed, articulate, or tight bass.
 What’s troubling is that it seems most don't really bother to examine why this is - instead, differing designs of the same alignment get lumped together in stereotypes.
 Several different adjectives for sound quality can be used, but what it really comes down to is accuracy, or reproducing the signal that is sent to the sub without adding or taking anything away.
 There are numerous types of measurements that can be conducted on a subwoofer, but when you start talking about real world subwoofer usage in room and not 4pi or 2pi environment measurements, the numerous performance aspects can be aggregated into in room frequency response and non linear distortion at the desired playback level.
 All other performance parameters are really just a function of these two in room.
 Theoretically, the most accurate subwoofer would be one that is flat in room from 1hz to well above your crossover point and can play at any required output level with no non linear distortion.
 This is what we would ideally hope to achieve.
 That said, there is a population of enthusiasts who prefer a less accurate representation – a colored playback.
 From my findings, this typically means an early roll off in room and high THD levels.
 The combination of high THD levels and a de-emphasized low end will result in artificial emphasis in upper bass, and this is often described as "musical" or "punchy" bass.
 One should stick with the sound quality characteristics they prefer, but for the sake of hoping to achieve the most accurate recreation of the original material, we will ignore this population.
 Along the way, I will look at things from a cost effective point of view.